Rotation schedule and description

-Under the guidance of our five specialty trained pain management physicians, residents will rotate for a month in each of their 3 years with an option for additional CA3 training for those interested.
+Under the guidance of our Board-certified pain management physicians, residents will rotate for a month in each of their 3 years with an option for additional CA3 training for those interested.
 The CA 1 resident focuses on learning examination and evaluation of the pain patient, and formulating a plan for acute and post-operative pain management; the CA 2 rotation emphasizes regional blocks and pain procedures as well as developing a multi-disciplinary approach to chronic pain management; while the CA 3 will learn office–based management of chronic pain and advanced procedures.

 St. Joseph’s is nationally recognized for promoting opioid-free pain care through the ALTO program (Alternatives to Opioids) and our pain center has been at the forefront of this effort promoting utilization of blocks, non-opiate medications and other alternative therapies in the ER and throughout the hospital.
 Residents will be educated in this important trendsetting approach to pain management.

 St. Joseph's has a state designated 120-bed Children's Hospital.
 During the CA2 and CA3 rotations residents will be exposed to the full gamut of routine and advanced pediatric cases and neonatal surgeries, as well as pediatric intensive care, pediatric cardiac surgery, neurosurgery, ENT, craniofacial repairs, and genitourinary surgery.
 Our residents participated in the first (and only!) separation of conjoined twins in New Jersey history.
 Residents will also learn pediatric pain management including regional techniques and participate in sedations for MRI, cardiac cath, endoscopy and oncology procedures.
-With six pediatric specialty-trained attendings providing supervision and training, and an abundance of cases, graduating residents take with them the needed skills and knowledge to be comfortable with both basic and advanced pediatric surgery.
+With our pediatric specialty-trained attendings providing supervision and training, and an abundance of cases, graduating residents take with them the needed skills and knowledge to be comfortable with both basic and advanced pediatric surgery.

-Postanesthesia Care Unit : (Marc Meyer, Director)
+Postanesthesia Care Unit :